McGlash/Employee_Database_Analysis/README.md

 #### Data Engineering

-* Used the information to create a table schema for each of the six CSV files.
+* Used the information to create a [schema](EmployeeSQL/schema.sql) for each of the six CSV files.

 * Imported each CSV file into the corresponding SQL table.